-These FAQs - updated on an ongoing basis - are intended to provide information about CSUCI’s Spring 2023 semester.
+These FAQs - updated on an ongoing basis - are intended to provide current information about COVID-19 as it pertains to being on campus.

 COVID-19 information and guidance from the State of California is available on the California Department of Public Health (CDPH) website.